- Chart

 Bid-Ask Spread

-The bid-ask spread is typically low, indicating reasonable trading costs.
+The bid-ask spread for AFCS is typically narrow, indicating good liquidity and relatively low trading costs for investors.

 Market Dynamics